US STOCKS-China rout spooks Wall Street

 By Abhiram Nandakumar

-Jan 4 U.S. stock indexes tumbled about 2 percent on Monday - the first trading day of the year - after weak Chinese economic data reignited fears of a global slowdown.
+Jan 4 Wall Street looked set to start 2016 on a dour note after weak Chinese economic data reignited fears of global growth and sparked a selloff in stock markets across the world.

-Mainland Chinese shares fell 7 percent, triggering a new circuit breaker that prompted a trading halt, after surveys showed factory activity in the world's second-largest economy shrank sharply in December.
+Mainland Chinese shares fell 7 percent on Monday, triggering a new circuit breaker that prompted a trading halt, after surveys showed factory activity at the world's second-largest economy shrank sharply in December.

-Adding to investors' worries, China's central bank fixed the yuan at a 4-1/2 year low, weakening it against the dollar.
+Adding to the investors' worries, China's central bank fixed the yuan at a 4-1/2 year low.

 "Those are violent New Year fireworks.
 That's quite a way to start the day off," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.